Ask Krrish Contact Us

 3. LWC Component Structure

-Every Lightning Web Component resides in a folder with the same name as the component.
-This folder contains the component's HTML, JavaScript, and metadata files.
-Optionally, it can also contain a CSS file.
+Every Lightning Web Component resides in a folder with the same name as the component, containing the HTML, JavaScript, metadata, and optionally a CSS file.

 force-app/main/default/lwc/